AliveOrdinary/francy-portfolio/content/projects/sanjo.md

 category: Branding
 featuredVideo: /images/uploads/sanjo/sanjo-logo.mp4
 featuredVideoHasAudio: false
+shortSummary: The SANJO logo draws inspiration from architectural blueprints and spatial planning, directly reflecting the brand’s core focus on renovations.
+  Its design language is rooted in precision, structure, and intentional layout—key elements found in architectural drawings and construction planning.
-shortSummary: The SANJO logo is inspired by architectural blueprints and spatial planning, reflecting the brand’s core focus on renovations.
-Each letter in the wordmark is placed within a square, symbolizing rooms or structural modules — much like a floor plan layout.
+mainSummary: Each letter in the SANJO wordmark is placed within a square, symbolizing individual rooms or structural modules.
+Together, these squares come together like a floor plan layout, reinforcing ideas of organization, balance, and thoughtfully designed spaces.
-mainSummary: ""
 year: 2025
 services:
   - Branding